beetbox/pyacoustid/README.rst

   containing the MusicBrainz recording ID, title, and artist name of the top match.

-The module internally performs thread-safe API limiting to 3 queries per second whenever the Web API is called, in accordance with the `Web service documentation`_.
+The module internally performs thread-safe API rate limiting to 3 queries per second whenever the Web API is called, in accordance with the `Web service documentation`_.

 Calls to the library can raise ``AcoustidError`` exceptions of two subtypes: